pallavisalokhe/javascript-learning/README.md

 - higher order function
 - Iterators are methods called on arrays to manipulate elements and return values.
 - there are different iterator method in array
-- - .forEach()is used for string data type of array
+- - .forEach()is used for string data type of array.Inside () called as callbreak function
 - - .map() is used for number data type of array
 - - .filter() is used for print only one data type element in array when array consist different data type